Three's Company

 Three's Company is an American television sitcom that aired for eight seasons on ABC from March 15, 1977, to September 18, 1984.
 Developed by Don Nicholl, Michael Ross and Bernie West, it is based on the British sitcom Man About the House created by Brian Cooke and Johnnie Mortimer.

 The story revolves around three single roommates: Jack Tripper, Janet Wood, and Chrissy Snow, who all platonically live together in a Santa Monica, California, apartment complex owned by Stanley and Helen Roper.
 The show, a farce, chronicles the escapades and hijinks of the trio's constant misunderstandings, social lives, and financial struggles.
 A top-10 hit from 1977 to 1983, the series has remained popular in syndication and through DVD releases.
-The show also spawned similar spin-offs to those that Man About the House had: The Ropers and Three's a Crowd, based upon George and Mildred and Robin's Nest, respectively.
+The show also spawned spin-offs similar to those that Man About the House had: The Ropers and Three's a Crowd, based upon George and Mildred and Robin's Nest, respectively.

 Synopsis

 Florist Janet Wood (Joyce DeWitt) and secretary Chrissy Snow (Suzanne Somers) live in Santa Monica, California sharing a two-bedroom, one-bathroom apartment with their roommate Eleanor Garvey (Marianne Black).
 When Eleanor marries and moves out, culinary student Jack Tripper (John Ritter) crashes her going-away party at the apartment.
 He's found the next morning by Janet and Chrissy passed out in the bathtub.
 Needing someone to cover Eleanor's share of the rent, the women offer Jack the second bedroom.
 He quickly accepts so that he can have a place to live other than the local YMCA.
-Jack's attracted to Chrissy, but all three agree to live platonically.
+Jack is attracted to Chrissy, but all three agree to (and do) live platonically.

 However, overbearing landlord Stanley Roper (Norman Fell) refuses to allow unmarried men and women to live together in his building.
 He allows Jack to move in only after Janet tells him that Jack is homosexual.
 Stanley's wife, Helen (Audra Lindley), quickly figures out that Jack is actually straight, but she trusts him with the girls and promises to keep their secret from Stanley.
 Helen's bond with the three roommates grows throughout the series until the couple's departure, leading into the spin-off, The Ropers.

 In 1979, Ralph Furley (Don Knotts) joins the cast as the roommates' new building manager.
 Early in season 5, with Chrissy away on an extended visit with her parents from which she would ultimately never return, Cindy Snow (Jenilee Harrison), Chrissy's first cousin, moves into the apartment.
 Cindy gets on-campus housing at UCLA in the first episode of season 6 and thereafter becomes a recurring character.
 Cindy is replaced in the apartment by Terri Alden (Priscilla Barnes), a nurse who had treated Jack for a severe cut in the emergency room the day Cindy moved out.